docker/docs/network/index.md

 A container only sees a network interface with an IP address, a gateway, a routing table, DNS services, and other networking details.
 That is, unless the container uses the `none` network driver.
-This page describes networking from the point of view of the container.

-This page also describes the concepts around container networking.
+This page describes networking from the point of view of the container, and the concepts around container networking.
 This page doesn't describe OS-specific details about how Docker networks work.
 For information about how Docker manipulates `iptables` rules on Linux, see [Packet filtering and firewalls](packet-filtering-firewalls.md).